 CTC Math is an online, subscription-based math program for kindergarten through high school created and taught by Australian math teacher Patrick Murray.
 It is intended to serve as your core math program, although it could also be used to supplement other math courses.

-At the topic level, there are optional diagnostic tests that might be used either as pre-tests or post-tests for all courses up through Basic Math and Pre-Algebra (a single course).
-As pre-tests, you can find out if your child already knows a topic and can skip to the next grade level in that particular stream.
+At the topic level, there are optional diagnostic tests that might be used either as pre-tests or post-tests for all courses up through Algebra II.
+Using them as pre-tests, you can find out if your child already knows a topic and can skip to the next grade level in that particular stream.
 You can also use either test as a final exam when a student has completed the lessons within that topic.
 There are three forms of diagnostic tests: short, standard, or comprehensive.
-Both tests draw from the same bank of questions, but comprehensive tests present about twice as many questions as do the standard tests.
-Diagnostic tests will tell the parent or teacher what a student knows or needs to learn, but the program doesn't automatically prescribe a grade level or course based on the tests.
+The tests all draw from the same bank of questions, but comprehensive tests present about twice as many questions as do the standard tests.
+While the diagnostic tests will tell the parent or teacher what a student knows or needs to learn, the program doesn't automatically prescribe a grade level or course based on the tests.

 On the menu, directly under the diagnostic tests are the lessons for that topic.
-When there are no diagnostic tests at upper levels, the menu just lists the lessons.
-Simply click on the first lesson and start.
+Since there are no diagnostic tests for Pre-Calculus and Calculus, simply click on the first lesson and start those courses.

 After the tutorial, students are given a series of interactive questions.
 Students type their answers into the computer or use the mouse to select an answer.
 The program immediately scores their work, and it also maintains student records.
-You can print a page showing the problems with their step-by-step solutions, but you cannot print worksheets of unsolved problems.
+You can print a page showing the problems with their step-by-step solutions.

 Sometimes lessons require students to type in words, although not for young learners.
 A speaker icon can be used to hear questions read aloud, which is especially helpful for non-readers or struggling readers.
 This makes it possible for even young children to work independently.

-CTC Math doesn't waste a lot of time with pointless animations and “praise.”
+CTC Math doesn't waste a lot of time with animations and praise, although there is praise that is presented efficiently for work done well.
 For each topic area, the program shows a reward ribbon symbol that varies by level of accomplishment: bronze, silver, gold, and platinum.
 The program also provides certificates of accomplishment for each section that parents can print out if they wish.
 Parents can access detailed reports showing topics studied, time spent, and quiz and test scores.
 Reports and certificates can also be automatically emailed to the parent or teacher as well.

 The early courses are labeled for kindergarten through sixth grade.
 These are followed by the Basic Math and Pre-Algebra course.
 Immediately following the Basic Math and Pre-Algebra course are Elementary Measurement and Elementary Geometry.
 The latter two courses cover geometry topics that are usually taught before high school level geometry, so students should complete the group of all three courses before tackling high school courses.
 There should be plenty of time to do so.

-At high school level, you might want to have students complete the Trigonometry and Pre-Calculus courses in addition to the core courses if you want them to have more rigorous coverage.
+For high school, you might want to have students complete the Trigonometry and Pre-Calculus courses in addition to the core courses if you want them to have more rigorous coverage.
 Note that CTC Math courses go all the way through Calculus.

-CTC Math offers a number of subscription plans: monthly, six-month, or twelve-month.
+CTC Math offers monthly and yearly subscription plans with a 12-month money-back guarantee (no questions asked).
 They also offer membership for a single student or a family plan for two or more students.
-The family plan for twelve-months is clearly the best deal, and especially so if you have more than two children!
+The family plan for twelve months is clearly the best deal and especially so if you have more than two children.
 Each student is given an individual login, and the program tracks their progress.
 The student has access to all grade levels for the subscription period.
 This is especially valuable since it is difficult to identify just one grade level that covers everything a particular child needs to learn, and your child might complete more than one grade level in a year.

 In my opinion, CTC Math is an excellent option for math.
 It is easy to navigate, and it is efficient in both the tutorials and the presentation of problems to solve.
 The fact that students can review and practice as needed is a real plus.
 Students can watch tutorials or jump in and try to complete the problems without watching the tutorial if they think they already know the concept.